digitalillusion/gatsby-plugin-silverghost/examples/minimal/README.md

 Configuration
 --
- In order to take advantage of the framework, based on redux the following configuration is needed.
-The files location is arbitrary as long as they are correctly referenced in `gatsby-config.js`
+ In order to take advantage of the framework, the following configuration is needed.
+The files' location is arbitrary as long as they are correctly referenced in `gatsby-config.js`.

  - *./src/actions/createActions* contains the actions definitions
  - *./src/actions/createStore* creates the redux store as needed

-There are other files which are necessary to the example but not directly referenced by the framework, being:
+There are other files which are necessary to the example but not directly referenced by the framework:

  - *./src/services/reduxService* contains the reduction logic
  - *./src/pages/index.js* the view